 Students, on successful completion of the programme, will be able to:

 The programme is divided into six key themes that run sequentially over a 12-month period.
-The six key themes are:
+The six modules are:

-We recommend the amount of time foundation practice (FP) pharmacists spend covering each of the above themes.
-Each theme has a specified set of learning outcomes, an e-learning component and a range of practice activities which are used to evaluate the pharmacist’s in-practice training.
-During their in-practice training, FP pharmacists will be supported by a CPPE work-based tutor.
+Each module has a specified set of learning outcomes, an e-learning component and a range of practice activities which are used to evaluate the pharmacist’s in-practice training.
+During their in-practice training, foundation pharmacists will be supported by a CPPE education supervisor.

 Pharmacists completing the 12-month pathway will participate in online and self-directed learning to meet aspects of their personal development plan.